openqasm/openqasm/source/language/scope.rst

 nested scopes.

-In order to be a valid OpenQASM 3.0 program, symbols must be defined before they are used; in particular, there is no forward definition of functions and gates, and there can be no mutual recursion.
+In order to be a valid OpenQASM 3.0 program, symbols must be defined before they are used; in particular, there is no forward declaration of functions and gates, and there can be no mutual recursion.

 Most regular identifiers of variables can be shadowed in inner scopes, so that